wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 The rule **5712** is a special kind of child rule to rule **5710**.

-It is only triggered if its parent rule, **5710**, fires on events involving the same source IP at least eight times in a **120** second period.
+It is only triggered if its parent rule, **5710**, fires on events involving the same source IP address at least eight times in a **120** second period.

 The severity level of this rule is higher (10) than the previous one (only 5) because a cluster of SSH